 A bone scan can help look for cancer that has spread to bones.
 Doctors might not order this test unless you have symptoms such as bone pain, or if there's a chance you could have a liver transplant to treat your cancer.

 For this test, a small amount of low-level radioactive substance is put into a vein.
 The substance settles in areas of damaged bone throughout the entire skeleton over the course of a couple of hours.
 You then lie on a table for about 30 minutes while a special camera detects the radioactivity and creates a picture of the skeleton.
 Bone changes appear as "hot spots" on the skeleton.
 This may suggest the cancer has reached the bones, but other bone diseases can also cause the same pattern.
 To find out for sure, other tests such as plain x-rays or MRI scans, or even a bone biopsy might be needed.

 Other types of tests may be done if your doctor thinks you might have liver cancer but the imaging test results can’t tell for sure.

 This test is done in the operating room.
 You will be given drugs to make you relaxed or asleep during the test.
-You should be able to go home after you recover.
+You often can go home later that day.

 Blood tests can be done to check for a substance called AFP (alpha-fetoprotein).
-AFP levels are often high in people with liver cancer.
-Doctors can compare the AFP levels before and after treatment to see how well the treatment is working.
+People with liver cancer often have high AFP levels.
+Doctors also can compare the AFP levels before and after treatment to see how well the treatment is working.

-Other tests can also help the doctor learn how well the part of your liver that is not affected by cancer is doing, and how well your other organs are working.
+Other tests can also help the doctor learn how well your liver is working, and how well your other organs are working.
 This information can help doctors decide whether surgery is an option for you.